mday64/advent_of_code_2024/IDEAS.md

   NOTE: BinaryHeap is a MAX heap.
 Use std::cmp::Reverse to wrap elements so that they sort in reverse order (i.e. a min heap).

+## Day 10
+Solve both parts with a single traversal.
+Use a depth-first search to find all paths from a given trailhead.
+Count (using a hashmap) how many times each trail end ('9') is reached.
+The answer for part 1 will be the number of keys in the hashmap.
+The answer for part 2 will be the sum of the values in the hashmap.